rich-at-thinkful/ft-curric-gists/fundamentals/git-github-drills.md

         - `git push origin nav-styles`

 8. First Driver:
     - Pull the latest `master` branch.
 Notice: nothing's changed!
 The last push was made to a different branch.
-You could pull this down, but let's assume this work wasn't finished yet and you need to start working on your own styles file!
+You could pull this down, but let's assume this work wasn't finished yet and you need to start working on your own file!
     - Checkout to a new branch called "add-javascript"
     - Create a new file: `app.js`
     - On the first line, declare a `myTeam` variable set to a string with both your names.